This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Here are the top questions readers have about making an incredible batch of buttermilk biscuits.

-In college, my friends and I conducted an experiment where we utilized the same biscuit recipe but kneaded the dough 5, 10, and 20 times to see if it would make a difference.
-While there wasn't much difference between 10 and 20 times kneading the dough, only 5 yielded a fluffier, taller, tastier biscuit.
+In college, my friends and I conducted an experiment utilizing the same biscuit recipe but kneaded the dough 5, 10, and 20 times to see if it would make a difference.
+While there was little difference between 10 and 20 times, kneading the dough only five times yielded a fluffier, taller, tastier biscuit.

 Adding buttermilk to your biscuit dough is vital if you want softer, more delectable biscuits.
 The acidic nature of the buttermilk works in unison with baking soda and powder to produce a fluffier outcome.

-The best flour to use for making biscuits is all-purpose flour.
+All-purpose or self-rising flour is the best flour for old-fashioned buttermilk biscuits.
 However, you can also use gluten-free flour if you need a gluten-free option.

 To make sure that your biscuits rise, you need to do the following:

-*Don't flatten the dough less than ¼ inch.
+- Don't flatten the dough by less than ¼ inch.

-All of these play a major role in getting your biscuits to rise.
+All of these play a significant role in getting your biscuits to rise.

 This is a personal choice.
 I only use butter in my biscuits.
 Using cold butter adds more flavor and will create steam as the biscuit bakes, causing it to rise.

-Although shortening produces a tender biscuit, it may make your biscuits more crumbly which will cause them to fall apart.
+Although shortening produces a tender biscuit, it may make your biscuits crumblier, which will cause them to fall apart.

 The only reason your biscuits may fall apart is the fat used.
-Shortening will produce a tender and flaky biscuit that will crumble soon as you cut or bite into it.
+Shortening produces a tender and flaky biscuit that crumbles as soon as you cut or bite into it.
 However, the opposite happens when you use butter.

 More Breakfast Recipes